 Surge brakes work just like hydraulic brakes installed in a car.
 The brakes activate automatically according to the momentum of the trailer.

 This actuator includes a master cylinder.
 The purpose of a master cylinder is to operate the hydraulic cylinder.
-In turn, the hydraulic cylinder pushes the drums or disc brakes against the wheels to slow down the moving vehicle.
+In turn, the hydraulic cylinder pushes the drums or disc brakes against the wheels to slow the vehicle.

 The master cylinder inside the sliding hitch operates automatically according to the trailer’s momentum and weight in a trailer.

-Aside from that, hydraulic surge brakes are among the most used brake types out there for boating trailers.Â
+Aside from that, hydraulic surge brakes are among the most used brake types out there for boating trailers.

 The popularity of surge brakes isn’t only limited to Boat trailers.
-They are highly preferred for travel trailers too.
+They are highly preferred for travel trailers, too.

 Boat trailers need to be submerged whenever a boat is launched or retrieved.

-Some of the other brake types might go through complications during such a process.
-For instance, electrical brakes do not go hand in hand with water.Â
+Some of the other brake types might have complications during such a process.
+For instance, electrical brakes do not go hand in hand with water.

 The Application of Surf Brakes

 Now, when you apply the brakes on your truck.
-The trailer surges with force in a forward motion; hence the name, surge brakes.Â
+The trailer surges with force in a forward motion; hence the name, surge brakes.

-As a result of this forward force, the surge actuator slides.Â
+As a result of this forward force, the surge actuator slides.

-This sliding motion activates the motion cylinder, which builds pressure in the brake fluids, causing the trailer to slow down.Â
+This sliding motion activates the motion cylinder, which builds pressure in the brake fluids, causing the trailer to slow down.

 How do Surge Brakes Implement Emergency Breakaway Systems?